What Is Growth Hacking: An Actionable Guide

 Instagram

-The founders of Instagram made their move when digital camera on the smartphones was still a new trend and there was no good social photo sharing application.
-The company created a new experience for the users by adding filters and social networking element to a photo sharing platform.
+The founders of Instagram made their move when the digital camera on smartphones was still a new trend, and there was no good social photo-sharing application.
+The company created a new experience for the users by adding filters and social networking elements to a photo-sharing platform.

 Airbnb